Random cubic planar graphs converge to the Brownian sphere: Skeleton decomposition for quasi-simple triangulations

 \subsection{Simple triangulations}

-For every $n\geq 1$, we write $\kT_n$ be the set of rooted simple triangulations with $n+2$ vertices.
-Then, for every $p\geq 3$ and $n\geq 0$, let $\mathcal{T}_{n,p}$ be the set of simple triangulations of the $p$-gon with $n$ inner vertices (that is, simple triangulations whose root face is a simple cycle of degree $p$, with $n$ vertices that are not incident to the root face).
+{u@\textbf{rooted simple planar triangulations of the $p$-gon}!a@\ttt{$\kT_{n,p}$}{with $n$ inner vertices}} For every $n\geq 1$, we write $\kT_n$ be the set of rooted simple triangulations with $n+2$ vertices.
+Then, for every $p\geq 3$ and $n\geq 0$, let $\kT_{n,p}$ be the set of rooted simple triangulations of the $p$-gon with $n$ inner vertices (that is, simple triangulations whose root face is a simple cycle of degree $p$, with $n$ vertices that are not incident to the root face).
 Observe in particular that $\kT_n=\kT_{n-1,3}$.
-Enumerative formulas for $\mathcal{T}_{n,p}$ have been obtained by Brown in~\cite{BrownTriangulations} and read:
+Enumerative formulas for $\kT_{n,p}$ have been obtained by Brown in~\cite{BrownTriangulations} and read:

 We deduce from this expression and from Stirling's formula that:

 with